broeker/jumpsuit/src/pages/index.md

         long list of pioneers before them, we now have a path forward that promises fundamental improvements in how we work, what we build, and the value we provide to our clients and to the web.

-        For the youngest and smartest of the new generation of web developers, none of this is news.
-But for the rest of us, we are now firmly in the middle of an unavoidable sea change that is going to turn everything upside down, again.
-Thankfully, the barrier to entry is approaching zero.
       heading: Supersonic flight
 footnotes: >-
   [^1]: Here is the footnote.